alelisdev/poker/README.md

   - State Management is handled with the **Context-API** (built into React core-library)
   - **Styled Components** were used to create all of the custom CSS
 - Communication with the Backend is handled with **Axios** (REST-API) & **Socket.io** (Game logic)
-- All localized strings and static page content (e.g. privacy policy) is stored in **Contentful** (cloud-based Headless-CMS) and retrieved via their Content Delivery API

 ### Backend: